zaxhutchinson/MAIA/README.md

 * [Contributors](#contributors)

 ## Current State
-Working, with bugs.
+MAIA is still in early, early development and new versions will break content tailored to previous versions.
 All commands have had limited testing.
 See *todo.md* under docs for a list of known bugs and planned (short-term) features.
 See *version_history.md* for recent changes.

 The teams under the team directory are just examples.
 They will change over time as I test things.
 Eventually, I will write a more comprehensive AI example.